The Commercial Risk Hiding in Your Inbox

 What Is Actually in That Inbox

 Consider what a typical contract negotiation generates in an email environment.
 First drafts and redlined versions, each as an attachment in a separate thread.
 Internal discussions about negotiating position — what the organisation will and will not accept, where there is room to move, what the walk-away point is.
-Legal advice on specific clauses, often candid about risk.
+Legal advice on specific clauses.
 Approval chains showing exactly what sign-off thresholds apply and who holds them.
 Commercial terms that the counterparty would find extremely useful to know before the next round of negotiations.

 All of this is in the inbox.
 In the same inbox as everything else.
-With the same access controls as everything else — which is to say, accessible to everyone who has access to that mailbox, everyone who gets CC’d on a thread, everyone who receives a forwarded message, and potentially everyone who has ever been on an email chain that someone replies-all to at the wrong moment.
+With the same access controls as everything else — which is to say, accessible to everyone who has access to that mailbox, everyone who gets CC’d on a thread, and everyone who receives a forwarded message.

 The CISO’s Problem: An Uncontrolled Data Egress Risk

 From a security perspective, the email-based contract negotiation is one of the most difficult risk scenarios to address through conventional controls.
-The reason is structural: the breach mechanism is not an intrusion.
-It is authorised user behaviour.
+The breach mechanism is not an intrusion.
+It is authorised user behaviour — and that means DLP tools are largely blind to it.

 The audit trail that does not exist